Carolina Falkholt: Biography

+Early life

-Carolina Falkholt grew up in Dals Långed, Dalsland, Sweden.
+Falkholt was born in Gothenburg.
+Falkholt grew up in Dals Långed, Dalsland, Sweden.
 As a teenager, she moved to Stockholm to go to the waldorf school Kristofferskolan.
 At the same time she began painting graffiti under the pseudonym Blue.
 By the mid-1990s, she moved to New York City.
 There, as the only Swedish artist, she became a member of the two crews The Fantastic Partners and Hardcore Chickz.
 She worked with graffiti writers such as Sento and Lady Pink while making paintings around New York for the record company Rawkus to earn a living.
 Around the turn of the century, she was one of Sweden's most famous graffiti writers.
-After four years In New York, she moved back to Sweden and settled in Gothenburg where she is active today.
+After four years in New York, she moved back to Sweden and settled in Gothenburg where she is active today.

 Artistic practice

-In addition to spray paint and drawing, Carolina Falkholt practice involve collage, sculpture, installation, performance, film and photo.
-She often build up her drawings with endless amounts of circles creating a web, sometimes over vibrant colors.
-Typical motifs she has been investigating in her art is connected to the body, like eyes, ears, mouth, hands and the vagina.
-In many of her paintings of hands it is actually letters, since she is using Swedish Sign Language in her art.
+In addition to spray paint and drawing, Falkholt's practice involve collage, sculpture, installation, performance, film and photo.
+She often builds up her drawings with endless amounts of circles creating a web, sometimes over vibrant colors.
+Typical motifs she has explored in her art are connected to the body, including eyes, ears, the mouth, hands and the vulva.
+Many of her paintings of hands are actually letters, since she is using Swedish Sign Language in her art.
 She is also a musician and has released records as part of her artistic practice.
 In several projects she has initiated various forms of collaboration with other artists, musicians, the public and organizations.